Are you an adviser? Go to Unbiased Pro

 You might get better value from a fixed fee if your property is expensive, whereas tiered fees could work out cheaper for a low-cost property.

-This shows typical conveyancing costs (including VAT) in the UK, based on a property worth £350,000.
+The below table shows typical conveyancing costs (including VAT) in the UK.

 BuyingSelling